BjornFrierPedersen/it_sikkerhed_notes/Notes/_General/The purpose of security.md

 **For Healthcare Organizations (Business):**
 - **Priority: Compliance & All Three Balanced**
-- Healthcare organizations must balance all three aspects while complying with regulations like HIPAA.
+- Healthcare organizations must balance all three aspects while complying with regulations like [[_content/dictionary#H|HIPAA]].
 - They face legal and financial penalties for breaches in any of the three areas.
 - Their security frameworks typically try to give equal weight to all three principles.